Lionel Rosenblatt

-Lionel Alexander Rosenblatt (born December 10, 1943) is a former American diplomat, Refugee Coordinator at the United States Embassy in Thailand, and President of Refugees International, an advocacy organization for refugees.
+Lionel Alexander Rosenblatt (December 10, 1943 – April 11, 2026) was an American diplomat who was refugee coordinator at the United States Embassy in Thailand, and president of Refugees International, an advocacy organization for refugees.
 Rosenblatt was one of the foremost advocates for resettling Indochinese refugees in the United States during the 1970s and 1980s.

-Early life
+Early life and education

-Rosenblatt was the son of David B. and Carol Blumenthal Rosenblatt.
+Rosenblatt was born in Manhattan on December 10, 1943, the son of David B. and Carol Blumenthal Rosenblatt.
 His father was a nuclear scientist who worked at Brookhaven National Laboratory.
 Rosenblatt graduated from Harvard College and attended Stanford Law School for a year before joining the Foreign Service of the Department of State.
 In the 1960s and early 1970s he was stationed in Vietnam, Sri Lanka, and Thailand.
 He married Ann Grosvenor in April 1971.

 Fall of Saigon

 In early 1975, Rosenblatt was one of a small group of officers at the State Department who pushed for the evacuation of significant numbers of Vietnamese associated with the U.S. war effort in South Vietnam.
 With the North Vietnamese army advancing to capture Saigon, Rosenblatt and fellow diplomat L. Craig Johnstone were concerned about the slow place of evacuating Vietnamese who had worked for or with the United States in South Vietnam.
 In April, defying State Department orders, they flew to Saigon and arranged for the evacuation of 200 Vietnamese friends and colleagues.

 Returning to Washington, Rosenblatt and Johnstone were called to the office of Secretary of State Henry Kissinger who sternly rebuked them for their unauthorized visit to Saigon, then smiled, shook their hands, and offered them their choice of jobs in the Department of State.
 Rosenblatt chose to continue working with refugees.